sokolhessnerlab/cap/preprocessing/README.md

     -   Volumes/CAP/data/combinedData/rdmExclusion.csv
     -   only includes subIDs (not prolific IDs)
     -   3 columns: subID, phase1exclude (1=yes; 0=no; NA= no data), phase2exclude (1=yes; 0=no; NA=no data)

+-    Note that exclusion is based on both gain and loss tasks.

 ## 9. [AXexclusion.R](./AXexclusion.R)